LockManipulator/Locksport/Safe manipulation/Electronic Dial Magnifier/README.md

 Wiring:

+The esp32 ground pin will have 3 connections (charging board, screen, and AS5600 encoder).
+The esp32 5v pin will have 2 connections (on/off switch and screen).
+Please test your on/off switch to make sure it's off before wiring it up.
+Mine is off when the button is clicked in and on when the button is out.

-Charge/discarge board:
+Charging board:

-Battery +/- to the battery +/- wires.
+Battery '+/-' pads to battery '+/-' wires.
-Out + to one of the on/off switch prongs.
+Out '+' pad to one of the on/off switch prongs.
-Out - to esp32 ground pin.
+Out '-' to esp32 ground pin.

+On/off switch:

+One prong to battery '+' pad and one prong to esp32 5v pin.

 Encoder:

-Encoder dir pin to esp ground.

 Screen:

+VCC: Esp32 5v pin
+GND: Esp32 ground pin